 JCCup & JCCup Merchant personal design approach

-Due to our vast experience as a web design agency in Cyprus, one of the most exciting and challenging projects that we got our hands on this year was the design of not one but two mobile Apps for JCC.
+Due to our vast experience as a web design agency in Cyprus, one of the most exciting and challenging projects that we got our hands on this year was the design of two mobile Apps for JCC.